MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-website-schema-design.md

 mount(document.body, app);
 ```

+For more information on KES Query Expressions, see [Structured query expressions](concepts-query-expressions.md)

 ### Retrieve top papers

-We can then call Evaluate API with the paper list expression "All()" to retrieve all the paper entities.
-After retrieiving the paper entities from Evaluate API, all is left is to translate the entity data to UI elements.
+We can call Evaluate API with the paper list expression (Initially set to "**All()**") to retrieve all the paper entities.
+After retrieiving the paper entities from Evaluate API, all is left to do is to translate the entity data to UI elements.

-To get papers using Evaluate API, see **async GetPapers(paperExpression)** method in **<tutorial_resource_root>/ConferenceWebsite/makesInteractor.js**:
+To get papers using Evaluate API, see **MakesInteractor.GetPapers(paperExpression)** method in **<tutorial_resource_root>/ConferenceWebsite/makesInteractor.js**:

 ```javascript
 /*